First things first: accept that you can learn how to speak English!

 Just follow the guide below on how to learn English in 10 smart steps.

-How to Speak English Well: 10 Simple Tips to Extraordinary Fluency
+How to Speak English Fluently: 10 Simple Tips to Talk in English Like a Native

 1. Accept That English Is a Weird Language

 Sometimes you can find patterns in English grammar, but other times English doesn’t make sense at all.
 For example, why are read (present tense, pronounced “reed”) and read (past tense, pronounced “red”) spelled the same, but pronounced differently?
 Or why is “mice” the plural form of “mouse,” but “houses” is the plural of “house?”

 Unfortunately, there are just as many exceptions as there are rules in English.
 It’s easy to get stuck on learning how to speak English properly if you try to find a reason for everything.

 Sometimes English is weird and unexplainable, so instead the best thing to do is just memorize the strange exceptions and move on.